 Our research at Goldsmiths includes but extends beyond the traditional boundaries of the discipline of Politics and International Relations.

-We have a vibrant and growing community of researchers working on post-colonial and international politics and theory - particularly South Asia, China and Africa - and also on the relationship between art and politics.
-In terms of methodology, we are interested in empirical analysis and data collection, textual and discourse analyses, 'hermeneutic' and philosophical enquiry, and the examination of historical and contemporary aspects of cultures and societies.
+We have a vibrant and growing community of researchers working on post-colonial and international politics and theory - particularly in relation to Asia, Africa, the Middle East and Latin America - non-orthodox political economy, and radical political theory.
+We deploy various research methods such as empirical analysis and data collection, textual and discourse analyses, hermeneutic and philosophical enquiry, and the examination of historical and contemporary aspects of cultures and societies.
 These diverse approaches bring critical and inventive insights to our research activities.

-This wide range of interestes and approaches sets us apart from traditional Politis and International Relations departments.
-Our staff have received awards from the ESRC, the AHRC and the British Academy, as well as PhD funding from the ESRC and CHASE.
-We also actively run various research organisations within the Department and the College.
-These include the Centre for Postcolonial Studies, the Political Economy Research Centre, and the Research Units in Governance and Democracy, and Politics and Ethics.
+Our research profile makes us interestingly different.
+In recognition of this, we have received awards from the ESRC, the AHRC, the Leverhulme Trust and the British Academy, as well as PhD funding from the ESRC and CHASE.
+We also actively run various research organisations within the Department and the College, including the Centre for Postcolonial Studies, the Political Economy Research Centre, and the Research Unit in Contemporary Political Theory.